10X Genomics Inc at Morgan Stanley Global Healthcare Conference

 Tejas Rajeev Savant - Morgan Stanley, Research Division - Equity Analyst

-Hey, everyone.
+Hi, everyone.
 Good morning.
-My name is Tejas Savant, I'm the life science tools and diagnostics analyst at Morgan Stanley.
-It's my pleasure to host 10x Genomics this morning.
-And with us, we have Serge Saxonov, CEO; and Justin McAnear, our CFO.
-Thanks gents, for being here.
-Before we get started, just need to rattle off the disclosure statement.
-Please see the Morgan Stanley research website at morganstanley.com/researchdisclosures.
-If you have any questions, please reach out to your sales rep.
+My name is Tejas Savant, I'm the Life Science Tools and Diagnostics analyst here at Morgan Stanley.
+It's my pleasure to host 10x Genomics.
+And speaking on behalf of the company, we are lucky to have Serge Saxonov, CEO; and Justin McAnear, CFO.
+Welcome, gents.

+Before we get started, quickly important disclosures, please see the Morgan Stanley research disclosure website at morganstanley.com/researchdisclosures.
+And if you have any questions, do reach out your sales rep.

 Questions and Answers:Tejas Rajeev Savant - Morgan Stanley, Research Division - Equity Analyst